DIY Repairing Torn Drywall Paper

 Cut Away the Damage

 Cut all the torn or puckering paper away from the gypsum.
-If only the first few layers are affected, cut down to the first, undamaged layer.
-Otherwise, remove all the damaged paper from the gypsum core.
+If only the first few layers of paper are affected, cut down to the first, undamaged layer.
+Otherwise, remove all the damaged and peeling paper from the gypsum core.